OpenVnmrJ/ovjTools/README.md

 yum install compat-gcc-34-g77 glibc-devel.i686 libstdc++.i686 libX11-devel.i686 libXt-devel.i686 openmotif-devel.i686 scons
 ```
 Optionally, you can also install gsl-devel and libtiff-devel if you wish to compile using the GNU
 scientific library.
-Code compiled with the GSL will be subject to license restrictions.

-There are virtual machine definitions for [vagrant](https://www.vagrantup.com/) in ovjTools/vms/.
+There are virtual machine definitions for [Vagrant](https://www.vagrantup.com/) in ovjTools/vms/.
 These can be built using the commands `$OVJ_TOOLS/bin/make_vm.sh centos6` and
 `$OVJ_TOOLS/bin/make_vm.sh trusty64`.